meyerlouis/meyerlouis.github.io/about.md

 I'm a PhD Student at the University of Warwick, supervised by Dr. Wenkai Xu.

-My research focus on Statistical Learning, with special interests for Machine Learning and Deep Learning.
+My research focuses on Statistical Learning, with special interests for Machine Learning and Deep Learning.
 I'm currently working on Kernel methods to model dependencies between non-stationary time-series.

 I am a recipient of the **G-Research NextGen** award, who fully sponsors my PhD.
 Thanks GR.